 Kids love using a salt tray to practice forming letters.
 A salt tray provides a wonderful sensory experience and gives kids a low-stress opportunity to practice writing the letters of the alphabet.

 I’m going to show you how to easily put together a simple salt tray for your kids.
-If you are feeling creative, I have also included LOTS of ideas to add some excitement to this fun writing activity.
+If you are feeling creative, I have also included LOTS of ideas to use salt trays for fun letter activities.

 I added several links at the bottom of this post.
 Use the links and ideas to help you shop for props to add to your center.
 There will be no additional cost to you when you make a purchase from a link, but a small portion of your purchase will be used towards maintaining this website.